BP:

 BIBB pilot projects

-Vocational education and training is key to sustainable development.
-BIBB has a long-lasting tradition of promoting VETSD-pilot projects in order to embed sustainability in vocational education and training.
+Vocational education and training is the key to sustainable development.
+BIBB has a long-lasting tradition of promoting VETSD-pilot projects anchoring sustainability in vocational education and training.

-Sustainable development requires a paradigm shift in trade and industry and within the world of work.
-There is a clear need for a change in attitudes and for organisational competencies and employability skills that are geared towards sustainability.
-Since 2004, several pilot projects have been instigated with the aim of developing possible solutions for this purpose.
+Sustainable development requires a paradigm shift in the economy and in the world of work.
+There is a clear need for a change in attitudes and organizational competencies and employability skills geared towards sustainability.
+Since 2004, several pilot projects have been initiated with the aim of developing possible solutions for this.

-Pilot projects are an instrument for the development and testing of new, innovative methods by way of example, which could contribute to improving the quality of vocational education and training and could provide tools for supporting its modernisation.
-Pilot projects are supported by the BIBB in the field of extracurricular vocational education and training (practical pilot projects) on commission by the German Federal Ministry of Education and Research (BMBF) as per Article 90 Section 3 No. 1d BBiG (German Vocational Training Act).
-Practical pilot projects pursue the objective of transferring innovations and insights to the fields of practical application, research and politics.
+Pilot projects are an instrument for developing and testing new, innovative methods on an exemplary basis, which can contribute to improving the quality of vocational education and training and provide tools to support its modernization.
+On behalf of the Federal Ministry of Education and Research (BMBF), the BIBB supports pilot projects in the field of extracurricular vocational education and training (practice models) in accordance with Article 90, Section 3 No. 1d BBiG (German Vocational Training Act).
+Practice pilot projects pursue the goal of transferring innovations and findings into practice, research and politics.

-The main focus of funding for the pilot projects on sustainability in VET accords particular significance to the structural establishment within the VET system of the concepts to be developed.
-The intention is that the pilot projects should support the guiding principles behind the World Action Programme “From the Project to the Structure”.
-Particular importance is being attached to ensure that transfer stakeholders and process and power promoters contribute towards putting sustainable development on a firm footing in vocational education and training.
+The main focus of funding of the pilot projects on sustainability in VET attaches particular importance to the structural development of the concepts to be developed in the VET system.
+The pilot projects are intended to support the guiding principles of the World Action Programme “from Project to Structure”.
+Particular importance is placed on ensuring that both transfer stakeholders as well as serviced providers contribute to anchoring sustainable development in vocational education and training.

 Pilot projects